Wausau, Wisconsin: Public transit

 Metro Ride provides local bus service.
-For intercity bus service Wausau is served by Lamers Bus Lines providing once daily trips from Wausau to Milwaukee via Appleton and Coach USA/Van Galder with a daily trip to Janesville via Madison.
+For intercity bus service Wausau is served by Lamers Bus Lines providing daily trips from Wausau to Milwaukee via Appleton and Coach USA/Van Galder with a daily trip to Janesville via Madison.

 Until 1971, Wausau was served by intercity passenger trains at Wausau station.

 Roads and highways

-Major roads in Wausau are: Grand Avenue, North 6th St/North 5th St(one-way pair), East and West Bridge St, West Thomas St, 1st Ave/3rd Ave (one-way pair), Stewart Ave, 17th Ave, Merrill Ave, 28th Ave, and East Wausau Ave.
+Major roads in Wausau are Grand Avenue, North 6th St/North 5th St (one-way pair), East and West Bridge St, West Thomas St, 1st Ave/3rd Ave (one-way pair), Stewart Ave, 17th Ave, Merrill Ave, 28th Ave, and East Wausau Ave.

-When traveling in Wausau, be aware that numbered "Streets" are on the east side of Wausau and numbered "Avenues" are on the west side of Wausau.
+The Wausau street grid is set up with numbered streets on the east side and numbered avenues on the west side.
 The Wisconsin River divides the city between East and West.

-Grand Avenue turns into North 6th Street when travelling north into the downtown area.
+Grand Avenue turns into North 6th Street when traveling north into the downtown area.
 Business 51 is a major route designation that runs through the city mostly along the original route of US 51 before the freeway bypass was constructed in the 1960s.
 Entering from the south along Grand Ave, north to downtown then splitting into one-way streets; northbound follows 6th St, McIndoe St, N. 1st St, and Scott St to the Wisconsin River; and southbound from the Wisconsin River along Washington St, 1st St, and Forest St back to Grand Ave.
 Once on the west side of the river, Scott St becomes Stewart Ave.
 Business 51 turns north off of Stewart Ave onto the one-way 1st Avenue north to W. Union Avenue westerly for two blocks then north out of town along Merrill Ave (southbound from Merrill Ave along 3rd Avenue, then East on Stewart Ave to the Wisconsin River).